samuelaparker/samuelaparker/README.md

 ### Hi there 👋

 My name is Samuel Parker.
-I am a web designer and front end developer working in Richmond, VA.
+I am a web designer and front end developer working in Maine.
+I specialize in Javascript, Webflow and Shopify.

 - 👨🏻‍💻 For examples of my web development client work go [here](https://www.samuelaparker.com/#portfolio-section).
 - 📈 Typeform like client onboarding [form](https://webvis-samuelaparker.vercel.app/) I created with Typescript and NextJS that links to a Google sheet.
 Hosted with [Vercel](https://vercel.com/).
 The code is [here](https://github.com/samuelaparker/webvis).